Have you ever noticed how much of the account of the birth of Jesus involves travellers?

 The years we spend on earth are a journey and if we don’t know where we are headed we can end up wandering aimlessly instead of journeying purposefully.

 The one who journeys with purpose is able to negotiate any obstacle.
-The wanderer is forever rudderless, tossed by every whim of fashion in the sea of popular opinion.
+But the wanderer is forever rudderless, tossed by every whim of fashion in the sea of popular opinion.

 “They who have a why to live, can bear almost any how.”
 (Nietzsche)